tylim88/Firelord/README.md

   - xArray: `{write: x[] | FieldValue, read: x[], compare: x[]}`
   - see [conversion table](#-conversion-table) for more
 - Preventing you from explicitly assign `undefined` to partial member in operation like `set`(with merge options) or `update` while still allowing you to skip that member.(There is option to explicitly assign `undefined` if you still want to).
-- Preventing you from write stranger member (not exist in type) into operation like `set`(with merge options) or `update`, guaranteeing the shape of your data.
+- Preventing you from write stranger member (not exist in type) into `set`,`create` and `update` operations, stop unnecessary data from entering firestore.
 - typed collection path and document path.
   - auto generate sub collection path type.
 - auto generate `updatedAt` and`createdAt` timestamp.